 If the problem is related to a basic service like plumbing or heat—so, a violation of the warranty of habitability—you might want to call your local housing inspectors and have them come to your building to record the problem.
 This sort of official documentation can really bolster a court case, if it comes to that.
 It may also spur your landlord into action.

-3. Ask your landlord in writing to make the repair
+3. Ask your landlord to make the repair in writing

 If the repair you need isn’t super pressing—like a broken boiler in the middle of a Chicago winter—then you should start by asking your landlord to fix the problem via normal channels.
 If you normally text them, do that!
 If you normally email, that’s fine too.
 If you normally communicate with your landlord by phone or in person, you can let them know that way first—but you should still follow up with a form of written communication you can use as evidence in the (hopefully unlikely!) case you have to go to court.